mmbmf1/mmbmf1/posts/building-post-endpoints.md

 ## Benefits

-- Security - Prevents SQL injection
+- **Security** - Prevents SQL injection by design.
+Parameterized queries make it impossible for user input to be executed as SQL code, protecting your database from malicious attacks.
-- Reliability - Handles conflicts gracefully
+- **Reliability** - Handles conflicts gracefully.
+When duplicate records are attempted, your API returns clear error messages instead of crashing or returning cryptic database errors.
-- User experience - Clear error messages
+- **User experience** - Clear error messages that help API consumers understand what went wrong and how to fix it.
+Proper HTTP status codes make error handling straightforward.
-- Maintainability - Consistent patterns
+- **Maintainability** - Consistent patterns across all your POST endpoints.
+Once you establish the pattern, every endpoint follows the same reliable approach.

 Next: [building-update-endpoints.md](./building-update-endpoints.md)